 What To Do

-As I’ve already hinted, you name it, Koh Samui has it: Jungle safaris, 4WD treks, coconut farms, aquarium and tiger zoo, giant inflatable beach aquapark, mini golf, go-karting, snorkelling, elephant trekking, butterfly garden, football golf, fishing tours, monkey show, cooking classes, nature hiking, plastic surgery, health resorts, full moon parties, Thai kickboxing, erotic night clubs with Russian show girls, island hopping trips around the Gulf .
+As I’ve already hinted, you name it, Koh Samui has it: Jungle safaris, 4WD treks, coconut farms, aquarium and tiger zoo, giant inflatable beach aquapark, mini golf, go-karting, snorkelling, elephant trekking, butterfly garden, football golf, fishing tours, monkey show, cooking classes, nature hiking, plastic surgery, health resorts, full moon parties, Thai kickboxing, erotic night clubs with Russian show girls you know the type, they look like they’d be more at home starring in a movie on TubeV Sex than taking home to meet mom, island hopping trips around the Gulf .
 Oh, lets not forget plastic surgery or dental opportunities: We met a couple who were return visitors to the island, on their last visit they got lots of dental work done and stocked up on contact lenses and glasses at local optometrists!
 All medical, dental and optometrist products and services in Thailand are a fraction of the price back home and the facilities, from the outside anyway, are absolutely first world class.

 We did a handful of the above activities (no show girls though, sorry) and I’d definitely recommend doing a day trip of the island to take in all the sites.
 We looked at doing an organised excursion with one of the (many) tour companies, but we didn’t want to be constrained to someone else’s timetable (we learnt that lesson on Bangkok).
 Also, we quickly worked out the cost of a day trip for two of us was the same price as a one day car rental (with seven seats) and we could see the island at our leisure.
 We took this approach and, so, armed with tourist brochures, off we went exploring, reading and learning about the local sites along the way.
 We went elephant riding, visited the Big Buddha, the delightfully quaint Bo Phut Fishing Village, as well as the Mummified Monk at Wat Khunaram.
 The latter was an unusual sight, but it offered a unique insight into Buddhist and Thai culture.
 We also freaked Mum out by going off-road four wheel driving through the mountainous jungle (my Husband later told me we had no insurance for this – grrr!).
 One of the memorable moments of this day was when the mercury peaked at 40 degrees, we were in an air conditioned vehicle at the time, thank goodness!